That What is Not Session Players

 Bio:

 Julie Christensen also sings backing vocals on 'That What Is Not'.
 However, she does not receive a credit.
-She appears on 'Luck's Up', 'Covered', 'Emperor' & 'Good Things'.
+She appears on 'Luck's Up', 'Covered', 'Emperor' and 'Good Things'.
 The tracks were recorded at the end of 1991 at Eldorado Recording Studios, Hollywood; with producer Dave Jerden.

-When asked to confirm her appearance here's what Christensen later told Fodderstompf: "I did sing on the PiL thing, I think on 'Good Things', 'Luck's Up' and 'Covered'...
+When asked to confirm her appearance here's what she later told Fodderstompf: "I did sing on the PiL thing, I think on 'Good Things', 'Luck's Up' and 'Covered'...
 Bonnie (Bramlett) Sheridan was a trip.
 I think before sandwiches we got a little bitchy with each other.
 But the divas eventually worked it out and fixed the blood sugar problem!"

 A jazz/blues musician born in Texas, Christensen moved to LA in the early 80s playing alongside many bands from the LA punk scene.
-She later went onto work with the likes of Leonard Cohen & Divine Horsemen.
+She later went onto work with the likes of Leonard Cohen and Divine Horsemen.
 She also regularly played with her longtime cohorts the Stepsisters; and now fronts her own solo project Julie Christensen and Stone Cupid.

 External Links:

-Julie Christensen - Official website
+Julie Christensen: Stone Cupid - Official website

-© P Retna (courtesy Eric)
+Greg "JP" Arreguin © P Retna (courtesy Eric)

 Curt "Kirbee" Bisquera © unknown